Personal Injury | Director of Legal Operations

 New York, Pennsylvania, New Jersey, United States Court of Appeals for Veterans Claims (CAVC)

 US Court of Appeals 10th Circuit US Court of Appeals 2nd Circuit US District Court of NJ US District Court

 US District Court Northern

 In 2008, Nancy started the Veterans’ Services Group at Finkelstein and Partners and Fine, Olin and Anderman.
 Nancy and her husband settled in New York when he was assigned to the Staff & Faculty at West Point.
-When he retired after 24 years of service, , Nancy, a career Army spouse , witnessed firsthand how her husband had to fight for his Veterans’ disability benefits.
+When he retired after 24 years of service, Nancy, a career Army spouse , witnessed firsthand how her husband had to fight for his Veterans’ disability benefits.
 His struggles inspired her to find a way to continue to serve others by assisting Veterans’ who were also struggling with the process of applying and being awarded the proper Veteran’s benefits they deserved.
-When the law changed to allow attorneys to assist Veterans with this process, she travelled to Washington D.C., and attended every available training option.
+When the law changed to allow attorneys to assist Veterans at the Administrative level with this process, she travelled to Washington D.C., and attended every available training option.
 Driven by her passion and under her supervision, the Veterans’ Services Group (VSG) at Finkelstein and Partners has developed into a national practice.
+Her VSG team has helped hundreds of Veterans obtain the benefits they deserve.
 The team collaborated with the National Organization of Veterans Advocates (NOVA) to write the Amicus brief for the U.S. Supreme Court in the Henderson case.
-Her VSG team has helped hundreds of Veterans obtain the benefits they deserve.
-The VSG regularly volunteers to provide information and pro bono services for many events and clinics throughout the year and continue to work to assist Veterans and their families obtain the benefits they have earned.
+The VSG regularly volunteers to provide information and pro bono services for many events and clinics throughout the year and continues to work to assist Veterans and their families obtain the benefits they have earned.
 Nancy has taught for NYSBA, OCBA and NJSBA over 1000 attorneys, providing the Accreditation training necessary for those attorneys to assist Veterans.